 This committee is developing guidelines and processes to standardize the education, credentialing, performance, equipment, reporting, image storage, and infection control of all POCUS examinations.

-Note: You must be connected to the Dartmouth-Hitchcock network to access the intranet.
+Note: You must be connected to the DHMC and Dartmouth Hitchcock Clinics network to access the intranet.
 To connect to the network from a remote location, visit Secure Access.

 Other institutions that are interested in the documentation and guidelines that we are developing may refer to the POCUS Database website to download resources.